 Chamomile can alleviate many things, but when it comes to colic, it’s a gray area.

 Baby colic is defined as a condition where a baby cries excessively during the first 12 weeks of life.
-Experts aren’t exactly sure what’s happening but suggest it has to do with causes such as gas, overfeeding, hunger, or intolerance to certain substances (4).
+Experts aren’t exactly sure what’s happening, but suggest it has to do with causes such as gas, overfeeding, hunger, or intolerance to certain substances (8).

 Some specialists have experimented with giving babies younger than six months chamomile for colic.
 In one study, doctors administered a blend of German chamomile, fennel, vervain, balm mint, and licorice to babies between two to eight weeks.

-The clinical trials showed chamomile tea helped over half of the babies in roughly seven days (5).
+This clinical trial showed that chamomile tea helped over half of the babies in roughly seven days (9).
 There were no significant side effects reported.
-But parents looking for relief from frequent wakings throughout the night were out of luck — it didn’t seem to affect night wakings.
+But parents looking for relief from frequent wakings throughout the night were out of luck — it didn’t seem to affect nighttime wakings.

-Once your baby is six months and older, chamomile tea and other herbal remedies might be an alternative to try.
+Once your baby is six months and older, chamomile tea might be an alternative to try.

 Chamomile has proven many times to soothe the symptoms of colds, particularly when inhaled in its steam form.
 Although it won’t cure a cold, its calming effects can make sick children more comfortable.